See more at Seymour and save with a 2020 multipack.

 Choose from the following multipack options:

-Once you’ve decided how many plays you’d like to see, click on the relevant button, and select your dates and times.
+Once you've decided how many plays you’d like to see, click on the relevant link, select your dates and times and buy your multipack.

 Change of plans?
 No worries!
 You can swap your multipack ticket to another performance time without incurring a fee.
 Simply contact the Box Office to arrange your exchange.